insight-platform/Savant/docs/source/savant_101/70_python.rst

 Python Function Unit
 ====================

 The Python Function Unit is used to include arbitrary custom Python code in the pipeline.
-To work with ``pyfunc``, custom code must be implemented as a successor to :py:class:`~savant.deepstream.NvDsPyFuncPlugin`, which exposes two methods: the first allows frames for each source to be handled separately, the second supports processing the frames for the whole batch.
+To work with ``pyfunc``, custom code must be implemented by specifying :py:class:`~savant.deepstream.NvDsPyFuncPlugin` as the parent class, which exposes two methods: the first allows frames for each source to be handled separately, the second supports processing the frames for the whole batch.

 Per-source processing, normally you want to use this method: